 Author Bio

 Daco holds a B.A. and M.A.S. from The University of Alabama in Huntsville and a J.D. from the Cumberland School of Law.
-She is a member of the International Thriller Writers, Mystery Writers of America, Alabama Writers’ Forum, Authors Guild, and Alabama State Bar.
+She is a member of the International Thriller Writers, Mystery Writers of America, Alabama Writers’ Forum, Authors Guild, and the Alabama State Bar.
 When she’s not writing or reading, she enjoys long hikes, painting with watercolors, and hacking away at golf balls.

 The Forgotten Girl is her first psychological thriller with Inkubator Books.